chatsy-ai/chatsy/README.md

   <strong>chatsy</strong> is the official npm module of <a href="https://chatsy.ai">Chatsy</a>, a free no-code conversational AI chatbot.
 Automate customer support and increase sales in 5 minutes with the Chatsy 24/7 chatbot—no coding required!
 </p>

-## Chatsy Works in Node AND browser environments
+## 🌐 Chatsy Works in Node AND browser environments
 Yes, this module works in both Node and browser environments, including compatibility with [Webpack](https://www.npmjs.com/package/webpack) and [Browserify](https://www.npmjs.com/package/browserify)!

-## Features
+## 🦄 Features
 * Getting proxy lists

-### Getting an API key
+### 🔑 Getting an API key
 You can use so much of `chatsy` for free, but if you want to do some advanced stuff, you'll need an API key.
-You can get one by [signing up for a Chatsy account](https://chatsy.ai/authentication/signup).
+You can get one by [signing up for a Chatsy account](https://chatsy.ai/signup).

-## Install Chatsy
+## 📦 Install Chatsy
-### Install via npm
+### Option 1: Install via npm
 Install with npm if you plan to use `chatsy` in a Node project or in the browser.
 ```shell
 npm install chatsy